 When tech providers and users work together, everyone wins—which is why our team worked with Shawmut to integrate the new AI and define our shared goals.
 Below are a few things we learned along the way, which can bring value to any similar partnership.1.
 Don’t choose goals in a vacuum.

 Vinnie, Smartvid’s AI engine, uses construction-specific AI models to identify risk indicators in project data.
 These capabilities provided context to help Shawmut identify leading risk factors: work at height, housekeeping, standing water, and workers missing personal protective equipment (PPE).
 Each item is a leading indicator of risk on an active jobsite, and is detectable by Vinnie—a great example of two teams combining their strengths to create safer environments for all involved.
 Each of these factors is combined into a final risk score for each project - enabling Shawmut to rank projects by potential risk.
 Interested in how the final project-specific risk score was generated?
-Shawmut’s VP of Safety, Shaun Carvalho, will explain in detail the specific weights given to each of the leading indicators in this webinar.2.
+Shawmut’s VP of Safety, Shaun Carvalho, explains in detail the specific weights given to each of the leading indicators in this on demand webinar.2.
 Monitor progress in ways that benefit all partners.